Kilometres per hour: Notation history

 The SI representations, classified as symbols, are "km/h", "km h^{−1}" and "km·h^{−1}".
 Several other abbreviations of "kilometres per hour" have been used since the term was introduced and many are still in use today; for example, dictionaries list "kph", "kmph" and "km/hr" as English abbreviations.
-While these forms remain widely used, they are explicitly disallowed by the International Bureau of Weights and Measures for use with the International System of Units.
+While these forms remain widely used, the International Bureau of Weights and Measures uses "km/h" in describing the definition and use of the International System of Units.
+The entries for "kph" and "kmph" in the Oxford Advanced Learner's Dictionary state that "the correct scientific unit is km/h and this is the generally preferred form".

 Abbreviations

 Abbreviations for "kilometres per hour" did not appear in the English language until the late nineteenth century.

 The kilometre, a unit of length, first appeared in English in 1810, and the compound unit of speed "kilometers per hour" was in use in the US by 1866.
 "Kilometres per hour" did not begin to be abbreviated in print until many years later, with several different abbreviations existing near-contemporaneously.